danolivo/jo-bench/README.md

 ```
 psql -vp=<NN> -f ~/jo-bench/schema-multiparts.sql
 ```
 Here NN - number of partitions you want to have on each big table.
-These tables will be created in the schema 'multiparts', search_path altered to reference directly this schema.
+These tables will be created in the schema 'multiparts', the `search_path` will be altered to reference directly this schema.